Understanding Different Types of Investment Accounts

 Tax-Free Savings Accounts (TFSAs), which can be used to help meet any financial goal, are different from RRSPs or RESPs because they are funded using after-tax dollars.
 So when you withdraw funds from this account, the amount is not taxable.

 A financial advisor can help you understand all of the rules and features of these accounts to determine which type is best for you.
 Don’t have a financial advisor?
-Before you start your search, read about finding the right advisor for you.
+Before you start your search, read about working with a financial advisor.

 About AGF Management Limited